queryluke/masseffect-5e-data/data/class-features/invention.md

 ---
-id: invention
 name: Invention
+class: engineer
+level: 20
 ---

-At {{ level }}, you create an invention.
+At 20th, you create an invention.
 Work with your GM to decide on what the invention should be.
 Some ideas include a drone upgrade (weapon, armor, shield, etc), a new power, an improved omni-tool battery, etc.